chetwilk/simple-image-gallery-using-flexbox/README.md

-A Simple Image Gallery Using Flexbox
+# A Simple Image Gallery Using Flexbox
+## This software is built upon The HTML5 Boilerplate